perftools/xhgui/README.md

 - The waterfall display is still very much in alpha.
 - Feedback and pull requests are welcome :)

+# Monitoring

+[Prometheus](https://prometheus.io) metrics suitable for monitoring service health are exposed on `/metrics`.
+(This currently only works if using PDO for storage.)

 # Releases / Changelog

 See the [releases](https://github.com/perftools/xhgui/releases) for changelogs,